RickyRomero/hello.rickyromero.com/projects/design-systems/index.md

 - `simulate-color`: Lets you change the hue or saturation of a color, or simulate what it would look like to people who experience different forms of color blindness.
 - `info`: An amalgamation of all the above packages, for quickly getting info on 1 or more colors.

 These low-level packages are useful for evaluating or transforming colors.
-Our prototyping team used these to compose more elaborate design and engineering tools.
+Our prototyping team used them to compose more elaborate design and engineering tools.

 ### Color Linter